What is the Asset Turnover Ratio?

 |Assets at the end of the year||5000||6000|

-Let’s do the calculation to find out the asset turnover ratio for both the companies.
+Let’s do the calculation to determine the asset turnover ratio for both companies.

-First as we have been given Gross Sales, we need to calculate the Net Sales for both of the companies.
+First, as we have been given Gross Sales, we need to calculate the Net Sales for both companies.

 |Company A (in US $)||Company B (in US $)|